Polestar 4

 The Polestar 4 is a battery electric compact luxury crossover SUV marketed by Polestar, an affiliate of Geely Holding and Volvo Cars, since 2023.
-The vehicle is manufactured by Geely Holding in a factory in Hangzhou Bay, China.
-The 4 is the third vehicle to use the rear- and all-wheel drive based platform, Sustainable Experience Architecture.
-The vehicle is marketed as a coupe SUV that went into production in November 2023, and has two powertrain options.
+It was originally manufactured by Geely Holding in a factory located in Hangzhou Bay, China.

+It is the third vehicle to use the rear- and all-wheel drive based platform, Sustainable Experience Architecture.

+The Polestar 4 was first marketed as a coupe SUV that went into production in the fourth quarter of 2023, and has two powertrain options.

 Overview

 The vehicle was unveiled in April 2023 at the 2023 Auto Shanghai, as part of Geely's new SEA platform, where it underpins primarily battery electric vehicles, such as the Zeekr 001 and the Volvo EX30.
 Positioned between the smaller Polestar 2 compact executive liftback and the larger Polestar 3 mid-size luxury crossover, it belongs to the European D-segment size segmentation.
 Having no rear window, it instead showcases a roof-mounted camera system.
 Polestar claims it is the fastest production car the brand has made, accelerating from 0-62 mph in 3.8 seconds.

-The 4 is a two-row coupe crossover, that has a choice of the rear-wheel drive model where the motor is placed at the rear axle, or the performance all-wheel drive model where the motors are placed at both the front and rear axles.
+The 4 is a two-row coupe crossover that has a choice of the rear-wheel drive model where the motor is placed at the rear axle, or the performance all-wheel drive model where the motors are placed at both the front and rear axles.

-The vehicle became available in Europe, Canada, and the Asia-Pacific from 2024.
+The vehicle became available in Europe, Canada, and the Asia-Pacific from 2023.